Democrat Party Racism -Part 1

-Preface on Slavery Statistics:
+Preface on Slavery:

 • Slavery dates back through all of human history, with all races having been enslaved at one time – Link